pydicom/pynetdicom/docs/tutorials/create_scp.rst

 The call to :meth:`~ae.ApplicationEntity.start_server` starts our SCP listening for association requests on port ``11112`` in *blocking* mode.

-Open a new terminal and run the file:
+Open a new terminal and start our SCP running:

 .. code-block:: text